 North Carolina Arboretum

-Besides admiring its gardens, North Carolina Arboretum teems with hiking & biking trails.
-For a relaxing pedal, hit up the 1.3-mile Bent Creek Road or the 1.2-mile Carolina Mountain Trail.
+Besides admiring its gardens, North Carolina Arboretum teems with hiking trails and biking trails.
+For a relaxing cycling adventure, hit up the 1.3-mile Bent Creek Road or the 1.2-mile Carolina Mountain Trail.

 Botanical Gardens at Asheville